securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

 STEP 2: Configure the Federation
 ********************************

-The procedure in this step:
+The objectives in this step:

-    - Issues each node in the federation with a valid PKI certificate.
+    - Ensure each node in the federation has a valid PKI certificate.
 See :doc:`/source/utilities/pki` for details on available workflows.
-    - Distributes the workspace from the aggregator node to the other collaborator nodes.
+    - Distribute the workspace from the aggregator node to the other collaborator nodes.

 .. _install_certs_agg: